 Note to Reader: This is a follow-up article to a previous post entitled “Developing with Business Capability APIs“.

-Today we discuss the pros and cons of developing with business capability APIs, or internal APIs, with our Chief Architect, Andy Medlicott.
+Today we discuss the pros and cons of developing with business capability APIs, or internal APIs, with IT expert Andy Medlicott.
 For more on the design-driven lifecycle, visit Why Design, Why Now?

 Pro: No More Drowning in Details

 Perhaps the most significant pro is the ability to get ahead of the details.
 Developers know the detail is too much.
 Details are where bugs creep in.
 Take what we saw in the electronics industry about 65 years ago; you found it was possible to build so many things with transistors, putting them and other electronic components together on boards, and everything worked fine… but it didn’t scale.
 Then came integrated circuits (IC) which conveniently packaged common designs into a single units.
 Rather than having to know how everything worked in detail, you played with these components instead… and things were built quicker, were more reliable and were cheaper!

 Unsurprisingly electronics and software are similar… software boils down to machine instructions and opcodes – over the years we introduced assemblers, operating systems, compilers for higher-level languages and shared libraries and modules, all in the aim of reducing the detail a developer needs to know to make something work!